Weekly Market Compass European stock markets surge as US stock market sags

 Stay up to date with the latest twists and turns of global markets and macroeconomic news and views from our global market strategists and investment teams.

-In our monthly market roundup for November, Invesco experts provide a rundown of a mixed month for global equities and an update on the fixed income markets.
+In our monthly market roundup for January, Invesco experts provide an overview of a strong month for global equities and offer an update on the fixed income markets.

 Recent history has shown that protectionist measures such as tariffs can hinder economic growth in the near term but don't necessarily create a long-term hurdle for markets.